Mitsuriou/MFBO-Preset-Creator/README.md

 - [ ] Add compatibility with CBBE 3BBB SMP

 ### New tools
-- [X] (1.9.0) Automatic conversion (choose a folder to automatically try to find where are located the meshes for the NPC that needs to be converted)
+- [X] (1.9.0) Automatic conversion (choose a directory to automatically try to find where are located the meshes for the NPC that needs to be converted)

 ### Other cool features and improvements
 - [X] (1.7.4) Add an option to disable the automatic opening of the generated folder, after a generation